 1 – A battery can come in handy at times even when a laptop is used as a “Desktop PC”.
 For example, it can serve as a built-in battery backup/UPS during times of severe power fluctuations (which happen to occur fairly often).
 Have you ever had the power go out right in the middle of a Windows Update procedure?
 If so, you know how troublesome that can be.

 2 – While your intention is to use your laptop as a “Desktop” PC, you might wish to temporarily move it to another room or take it with you on a trip every now and then.
 And both are much easier to do if there is a hot battery installed.
-I always recommend traveling with an older, less valuable laptop that won’t cause a mountain of grief should it get lost, stolen or damaged.
+And by the way, I always recommend traveling with an older, less valuable laptop that won’t cause a mountain of grief should it get lost, stolen or damaged.

 Do you have a tech question of your own for Rick?
 Click here and send it in!